 Appointments | Krista Baker | 410-550-0137 | email@example.com.

 The Adult Schizophrenia Clinic provides on-going care for adults with schizophrenia who are also interested in occasionally participating in research studies.
-The clinic will be located within the Community Psychiatry Program at the Johns Hopkins Bayview Medical Center.
+The clinic is located at the Johns Hopkins Bayview Medical Center.
 Treatment includes detailed assessments of symptoms and social concerns, psychotherapy, and medicine management.
 Our goal is to help individuals with schizophrenia maximize their function while developing and pursuing life goals.
+Download brochure